geopm/geopm/service/docs/source/runtime.rst

 line, users may skip particular GEOPM Runtime features enabled by these requirements.

-The GEOPM Runtime requires MPI standards, Message Passing Interface, version 2.2 or later.
-Fulfilling this requirement generally depends on the specific HPC resource targeted based on site-specific documentation.
-The Intel MPI implementation, OpenHPC or Spack packaging systems, or OpenMPI binaries distributed with most major Linux distributions satisfy this requirement.
+The GEOPM Runtime provides optional support for MPI standards, Message Passing Interface, version 2.2 or later.
+Building the Runtime with MPI support will add MPI related region information to the reports as well as enable Agents that leverage the hierarchical communications tree (just the ``power_balancer`` at the time of this writing).
+If building for an HPC system, target the desired site-specific MPI implementation.
+Otherwise the Intel MPI implementation, OpenHPC or Spack packaging systems, or OpenMPI binaries distributed with most major Linux distributions satisfy this requirement.
 For RHEL and SLES Linux, the requirement can be met by installing the ``openmpi-devel`` package version 1.7 or later, and ``libopenmpi-dev`` on Ubuntu.

 * Install all requirements on **RHEL** or **CentOS**